Catering to Incoming Visitors

-partner in a foreign destination may spare you a lot
+Local partner in a foreign destination may spare you a lot

 operators cater to groups as well as individual tourists and

 needs of a visitor, be it holidaymaker or business traveler.

-At the same time they know local ways, which always helps and
+At the same time they know local ways, which always helps

-services of a typical incoming tour operator in
+The services of a typical incoming tour operator in

 of mining resulted in subterranean world of labyrinthine

 Czarny Staw (Black Pond), the austere sister lake of nearby

-glamorous Morskie Oko, a must-see in the Tatra National Park.
+glamorous Morskie Oko, a must-see in the Tatra National

-Pope John Paul II, is situated some thirty miles
+of Pope John Paul II, is situated some thirty miles

 southwest of Krakow.
-Swarming with Polish pilgrims, the place also
+Swarming with Polish pilgrims, the

-World Heritage site, dates from the early 17th
+UNESCO World Heritage site, dates from the early 17th

 century and is Europe's largest Calvary complex.
 33 km from

 Bludgeon', a rock in the Ojcow Nationa